 What more could you ask for?

 Hmmm… alright, alright, you twisted my arm… how about…

 Hawaiian spinner dolphins!

 We aren’t the only creatures that like calm, warm water.
 Hawaiian spinner dolphins feed at night then rest and take care of their young in the calm inshore waters like Honaunau Bay during daylight.
-Although, it’s hard to predict when they’ll be in the bay, when they are, there's a good chance they'll stay the whole day.
+Although, it’s hard to predict when they’ll be in the bay, when they are, there’s a good chance they’ll stay all morning.

 There are no concession stands or showers.
 Remember to bring your own food and water.
 There are port-a-potty restrooms available.

 How do I get to City of Refuge / Honaunau Bay?

 Driving time to Honaunau Bay from Kona Airport is approximately 45 minutes.